felenitaribeiro/deepRetinotopy_TheToolbox/README.md

 ```

 ### Singularity
-Alternatevely, you can also download the Singularity container using the following command (for Asian/Australian locations) to run it locally or on your HPC:
+Alternatively, you can also download the Singularity container using the following command (for Asian/Australian locations) to run it locally or on your HPC:

 ```bash
 date_tag=20250409